OZoneSQT/Computer-Architecture/Notes/2018-08-17-Lecture-One.md

 __Limitation__: 1 box and only perform one operation. box will wait on an instruction data to be available before continuing.
 These are called _Stalls_.

+### Hazards
+1. Structural Hazard
+   - Hardware unavailable: `float` multiple has to wait while that ALU is in use
+2. Data Hazard
+   - Instruction requests unavailable data: Output of previous instruction has yet to be produced.
+Data/Flow dependency
+3. Control Hazard
+   - Branch decision unavailable

+Hazards produce stalls with affect the Speed-Up seen by a program when pipelining. `S = pipeDepth / 1 - ( stallCounter / instructionCounter )`.